 There are two prerequisites to creating a Splash-Zapier integration:

-- As with all integrations, you must have a Splash Enterprise account.
+- As with all integrations, you must have a Splash account on one of our paid plans.

 - You must have a Zapier account.

 We'll consider it a given that you have at least one of the 1000+ apps available to connect with Splash!

 Creating and using a Zapier account is free, but if you're truly looking to adopt Zapier into your Splash organization's workflows, you'll probably need to make an investment in a premium plan, which starts at around $18 month but increases with additional usage.

 More reasons we recommend a premium Zapier Account: